 Three courses are group-based STOT courses.
 School will provide a list of group final year project for students' selection at the end of February.
 The students are required to approach the professor(s) on the projects that you are interested and submit a selection form indicating a maximum of three project titles, in order of priority, and the results will be released in mid-April.
 Students are required to perform literature review on the background of the research topic, identify the scientific question(s) the group wants to address, and understand how the study will impact the society.
 With the guidance of the supervisor, the group will design different tasks that might include but not limited to market research, survey, experiments of different approaches, to address the questions.
 For students enrolling in 4911, you will have to submit a research proposal by late August with some preliminary data.
-In the first term, you will have to submit the progress report (4912) in early December.
-In the end of second term, you will conduct an oral presentation and submit the final report (4913).
+In the first term, you will conduct an oral presentation and submit the final report (4913).